newrelic-experimental/tsm-enablement-workshops/README.md

 ## Demos Available

 - [`terraform-demo`](./terraform-demo/readme.md): Terraform hands on demo (to accompany our Observability-as-Code enablement)
+- [`otel-astro-demo`](./otel-astro-demo/readme.md): OTel Astro shop sandbox

 ## Instructions
-To run a codespace on yoru account:
+To run a codespace on your account:

 - Go to the [repo home](https://github.com/newrelic-experimental/tsm-enablement-workshops) and Click the greeen `<> Code` button.
 - Select the `Codespaces` tab